maddenc33/surfs_up/README.md

   1. Examinine precipitation data as .
 Although temperatures in the Oahu climate are relatively stable, perhaps there is a rainy season and a dry season.
   2. Examine tourist flow throughout the year.
 Perhaps there are slower and busier seasons.

-An additional recommendation would be to gather monthly data and examine all twelve months of the year.
 ---